jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

 ![Hmm... who to choose?](img/random-dupe-selection.png){:class="img-responsive"}

-Here, I got a pretty decent offering, though none of them is truly outstanding.
+Here, I got a pretty decent offering, though none of them is truly outstanding... and we have no option to reroll them like we did with our first three.
 That being said, a value of 5 is fairly high for an initial stat, and we want to get a Farm going pretty soon.
-Since Devon is similar but has better Supplier stats, I chose Travaldo here - he'll be devoted to the ["Farmer" build](dupe-builds#farmer), rounding out the four initial Dupe selection priorities I mentioned before.
+Since Devon is similar but has better Supplier stats, I chose Travaldo here - he'll be devoted to the ["Farmer" build](dupe-builds#farmer), rounding out the four initial Dupe selection priorities I mentioned before and freeing up Devon from the role.

 It does somewhat hurt to not take Frankie due to that pretty decent Cooking stat, but why take an Anemic Dupe when Travaldo's just about as good for the base and has a much lower impact negative trait?